yorkulibraries/geonames-reconcile/README.md

 	- URI: `cell.recon.match.id` (will pull the GeoNames URI/link)
 	- Coordinates Only: `replace(substring(cell.recon.match.name, indexOf(cell.recon.match.name, ' | ')), ' | ', '')`
 	- Name, Coordinates, and URI each separated by | (for easier column splitting later): `cell.recon.match.name + " | " + cell.recon.match.id`

-I'll maybe make a screencast of this work later if I get time or there is interested.

-Holla if you have questions - email is charlow2(at)utk(dot)edu and Twitter handle is @cm_harlow

 ## Plans for Improvement